 Post-Industrial Revolution, businesses required a better process because trading increased and so did production and the need for efficiency.
 The punch card system was the brainchild of researchers at Harvard University in the 1930s.
 Using a punch card and papers with tiny holes readable by computers, businesses were able to track inventory from production, to the warehouse and to the point of sale (when customers were required to fill out their punch cards based on their purchases).
 As you can imagine, this process was labour-intensive and not totally efficient.

 The first barcode was developed in the 1940s and 1950s using ultraviolet light-sensitive ink and a reader to mass label and track inventory.
 As technology improved, so did this concept and by the 1980s and 1990s, computers and software had made the process far more efficient and the technology far more affordable for a larger range of businesses.
-Read more about the history of barcodes.

 The RFID tag